Info-443-Spring-2023/project-2-material-ui/README.md

 **What is the software system, and what does it do?** Give a short (a few sentences is fine) explanation from a user/consumer perspective.

 Material UI is a open-source library offering various pre-built React components that implment Google's Material Design.
+It can be installed through `npm` or `yarn`.

 **Who created the software, and who currently "maintains" it?** (Was it developed by a large company or an independent developer?
 Who seems to be in charge of approving changes to its code/architecture?)